 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them I receive a small commission, at no extra cost to you.
 This helps cover the cost of running this blog.
 Thanks for your support!

-Splitboarding is a method of travel that allows you to ascend and descend on your snowboard.
+Splitboarding is a method of travel that allows you to ascend and descend the mountains on your snowboard.
 Unlike snowshoeing which requires you to carry your snowboard on your back, splitboarding lets you attach your board to your feet like skis, making it a more efficient way to travel.

-Splitboarding is a great way to explore the backcountry, and it’s a great way to get exercise.
+Splitboarding is a great way to explore the backcountry, and it’s a great way to get some exercise.
 It is also an amazing way to access remote areas that are difficult to reach by any other means.

 Although it’s a relatively new sport, splitboarding has quickly gained popularity in recent years.
 If you’re thinking about trying splitboarding, this guide will give you all the information you need to get started.